-The concern over unemployment was reinforced by the findings of a National Sample Survey Office (NSSO) study.
-The survey was the first of its kind on employment by a government agency since the 2016 demonetization.
-The government delayed the publication but the report was purportedly leaked to the media.
-The government eventually published NSSO's annual report (July 2017-June 2018) of the Periodic Labor Force Survey (PLFS) which reported the All India Unemployment Rate at 6.1 percent in the given year.
+The government eventually published NSSO's annual report (July 2017-June 2018) of the Periodic Labor Force Survey (PLFS) which reported the All India unemployment rate was at 6.1 percent in the given year.
 This unemployment figure was a 45-year high (Patel, 2019).
-Facing vociferous criticism from the opposition political parties and prominent economists, the government issued a statement that the comparison of the recent and past employment data was faulty as that the study had used a new design methodology for the survey.
+Facing vociferous critic from the opposition political parties and prominent economists, the government issued a statement that the comparison of the recent and past employment data was faulty as the study had used a new design methodology for the survey.
 In other words, the government maintains the virus slowed down the economy all around the world and there was nothing particularly unique or alarming about India's recession (Scroll, 2020).